Web200/magento-seo/README.md

 * Add **NOINDEX, NOFOLLOW** on category page with params other than "p"
 * Add product canonical in sitemap.xml
 * Add specific Meta Robots to product page (**INDEX, FOLLOW / NOINDEX, FOLLOW / INDEX, NOFOLLOW / NOINDEX, NOFOLLOW**)
+* Add canonical only on one store (if product exist in others)

 You can enable or disable all options on _Store > Configuration > General > Search Engine Optimization_